mackankowski/front.jit/src/lectures/immutability/README.md

 ## Intro

-The origin presentation title was "Why is immutability such a pain..." but in fact, there's nothing wrong with immutability and the only its oposite is cause of developers' struggle.
+The initial title of the presentation was "Why is immutability such a pain..." but in fact, there's nothing wrong with immutability and the only its oposite is cause of developers' struggle.
 In today's speach I would like to aware before unexpected, errors-causing data mutation and to show the ways how to avoid it and make your code less error prone.

 ## Motivation